Joe W. & Dorothy Dorsett Brown Foundation

 How to Apply

-IMPORTANT: The foundation does not accept applications from individuals and does not accept unsolicited applications for most programs.
-Foundation staff are not authorized to assist with completing or submitting applications and will not accept or open attachments to electronically submitted materials.
+IMPORTANT: The foundation does not accept applications from individuals and does not accept unsolicited applications for most programmes.
+Foundation staff are not authorised to assist with completing or submitting applications and will not accept or open attachments to electronically submitted materials.

 Prospective applicants must first submit a Letter of Interest (LOI) by certified mail to demonstrate their charitable work and impact.
 There is no strict format, but the LOI should include:

-- Cover letter identifying program, mission, and how the organization alleviates human suffering or advances scientific knowledge
+- Cover letter identifying programme, mission, and how the organisation alleviates human suffering or advances scientific knowledge

 - Funding request (range acceptable)